 There is no particular audience.
 I do what is in me.
 I suppose my audience is people who appreciate good songs and the work that goes into them.

-1963-1972 - Early Years
+1963-1972 - The Early Years

-I have written over 2000 songs counting the lyrics.
+I have written 3000 songs counting the lyrics.
 It started as I was turning 18.
 I began hearing songs that did not exist, and that made me a songwriter.
 There was an old, beat-up guitar at my grandmother's house.
 Chords were easy to make, and I quickly learned to fit them into patterns.
 I could transpose from one key to another.
 The problem was, I had no rhythm.
 That came later!
 The neck on that old guitar was awful, and its strings dug into my fingertips.
 The pain in my fingers woke me in the night.
 Calluses formed!
 My first songs were about my girl friend and I drifting apart.
 That is true for most writers.
-Self-pity is a factor.
+Self-pity is a factor!
 Most songwriters are introverts, and bipolarism and the creative process are related.
 Creating original music can isolate a person.
-He finds himself cut off from society, misunderstanding and misunderstood.
+He finds himself cut off from society, misunderstood and misunderstanding.
 That is how it was!
 My mother bought me an electric guitar, a Gibson.
 I was no guitarist!
 I banged out chords and screamed, sweat pouring from me on hot summer days.
 My first songs were imitations of what I heard on radio.
 Coherent efforts were "Welcome Mat" and "Long Live Rock and Roll."
 The culmination of that first period was the gospel songs I wrote after coming out of the army.
 My religious phase was tumultuous!
 As America rejected the Vietnam War, I began reading books of a spiritual nature.
 I delved into the writings of Aldous Huxley and hung out with "Jesus freaks."
 We went to a Pentecostal church, where the congregation danced in the aisles.
 We spoke in tongues!
 I threw away all my possessions except for my clothes, Bible & guitar.
-I went off the deep end and was admitted to the mental ward of the Veterans Hospital in Louisville.
+I went off the deep end and was admitted to the mental ward of the Veterans Hospital.
 My gospel songs grew from the turmoil, "Jesus Paid My Debt" being the best.
 I recorded it with Kymberly Bryson 36 years after I wrote it.
-No problem because it sounded a hundred years old when it was written!
+No problem because it sounded a hundred years old when it was new!
 Old time religion!

 1973-1985 - Comeback